KarrieK/DH17_COMMAND_LINE_2/README.md

 ## Review ##

 In our last session we learnt some unix commands and can now move files around our filesystem like a pro - time to start digging into our data.
-ALl without using a mouse!
+All without using a mouse!

 Csvkit is the king of csv wrangling libraries.
 It converts, greps, sorts and outputs large sets of data so you don't need to use Excel or SQL.